 - 4.1.2 Marine and freshwater water quality monitoring were conducted at the 9 and 6 designated monitoring stations respectively.
-The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 2 occasions in February (3rd and 19th February 2009).
-The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. No rainstorm signal was hoisted during this reporting month. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling, no water sample for F\Filter was collected during the reporting month.
+The desalination plant commenced operation in December 2008. - 4.1.3 Monitoring of marine and freshwater locations was conducted on 3 occasions in June and July (26th June, 10th and 23rd July 2009).
+The QA/QC results for laboratory testing in the reporting month are acceptable and summarised in Annex D. Rainstorm signal were hoisted on 6th and 19th July 2009 during the reporting month.
+Water samples were taken on 6th and 20th July 2009. - 4.1.4 As there is no water discharge from the Holes 5 / 6 through the drainage system during sampling except during rainstorm event, no water sample for F\Filter was collected during the reporting month.
 Summary of fertilizer and pesticides applications are summarized in Annex E. - 4.1.5 Chemical applications were applied during the reporting month.
 They are approved pesticides listed in the turfgrass management plan in the final EIA report.
-Water samples were required to send to overseas laboratory for analysis and testing.